openmaptiles/www.openmaptiles.org/terms.md

 2) Purchase [World production package](https://openmaptiles.com/production-package/) or [Area extract](https://openmaptiles.com/extracts/) which includes:

  - the right to use our prepared OpenStreetMap data packages in your products
- - derived from latest OpenStreetMap data
+ - always derived from the latest OpenStreetMap data
  - global hill shading raster tileset
  - global contour lines vector tileset